JoshRacine/RaspberryPi-Geocaching/README.md

 - SSH into the Raspberry Pi "ssh pi@<IP of Pi>"
 - Enter the username and password
 - The default user name is 'pi' and the password is 'raspberry'
+- Change Directories into /home/pi/RaspberryPi-Geocaching/
+- "cd /home/pi/RaspberryPi-Geocaching/
+- Do a file listing "ls"
+- geocaching.pl is the main perl script that will handle everything for you
+- to use geocaching.pl takes two command line arguments, lat, and lon.
+- Where lat is your latitude and lon is your longitude (both in decimal format)
+- Example "./geocaching.pl 42.2476899 -83.6225163"